Raqiiiba/Raqiiba-project/readme.md

 - Dataset: Salary responses from professionals in various roles.
 - insights:
-    - Salary ranges by job title, location, or industry.
+    - Salary ranges by job title, location, and industry.
    - Visualizations using Excel charts and pivot tables.

-### 2. Actors Case Study

-- Dataset: it includes film, actor, or industry-related data.
-- use: This summarizes actors activities, performance stats and trends.

-## 3. Steps to cleaning the data
+## 2. Steps to cleaning the data

   **Step 1: Preparing the Files**